KrisAirdancer/javascript-tutorial/README.md

 - Parent-Child
   - A node with sub-nodes is a parent and the sub-nodes are children.
   - <img src="chapter_6/images/parent_child_relationship.png" width="20%">

+**Event Bubbling**

+- Fired events "bubble" up the DOM to the parent element of the element with the event listener.
+If the parent event also has an event listener, that event listener will fire as well.
+This continues all the way up the DOM until there are no more parent elements in that lineage.
+All event listeners encountered this way will be triggered.
+- This behavior can be stopped using the `stopPropagation()` method on the event object.
+  - This stops the bubbling process at that point.
+That is, bubbling will trigger on that event but none above it.

+**Event Delegation**

+- This is used to attach event listeners to many elements quickly.
 -